 What is yoga?

 Yoga revitalises, rejuvenates and re-energises.
 It is a powerful antidote to the stresses and strains of 21st century living – it truly is an ancient remedy for a modern world.
 Many people think you have to be extremely flexible to do yoga but you don’t!
 Yoga is for just about everyone, even if you are not very fit or flexible.
 You soon will be!
 But at your own pace.
-All ages are welcome to our classes, and we look forward to seeing you there.
-Any questions just get in touch, or come along to a session and see for yourself.
+All ages are welcome to our classes, and we meet via Zoom at the moment during lock-down.

 This ancient practice is not just a system of physical postures but a practical philosophy that aims at uniting the body, mind and spirit for health, well-being and personal fulfillment.
 Yoga works on all levels: stimulating all bodily systems, detoxing us, stimulating the circulation and improving overall health.
 Yoga also has the power to calm the mind, helping us deal with stress better, and become happier, more balanced people.
 Many of us have forgotten how to relax, and need to re-learn.
 Yoga helps us to make our way home to ourselves.
 It is a complete system for personal development, making us feel great both physically and mentally.
 Students report feeling more energised, self-confident, and stronger both physically and mentally.
 If you would like to make changes in your life such as giving up smoking or losing weight, you will find that yoga helps you find the inner strength to tackle these things with a determination you never thought possible.
 It helps us keep looking and feeling great, and when you look and feel better everything gets better.

 ‘Yoga has the power to keep you looking and feeling good – for life.’
 Barbara Currie